luismond/tm2tb/README.md

 # TM2TB

-**tm2tb** is a multilingual term / keyword / n-gram extractor.
-It leverages spaCy's part-of-speech tags and LaBSE's sentence embeddings to extract terms from single sentences, pairs of sentences and bilingual documents.
+**tm2tb** is a term / keyword / n-gram extractor with a focus on bilingual data.
+It leverages spaCy's part-of-speech tags and LaBSE's sentence embeddings to extract terms from sentences, pairs of sentences and bilingual documents such as translation files.

 ## Approach